- 1. Tea

 Yoga is a healthy sleep aid for everyone no matter your age.

-The National Institute of Health’s national survey found that over 55% of people who did yoga slept better.
+The National Institute of Health found that over 55% of people who did yoga slept better.

-Do check out these top yoga poses we’ve compiled to help you nod off faster and wake up feeling rejuvenated.
+Check out these top yoga poses to help you nod off faster and wake up feeling rejuvenated.

 As explained by Harvard Medical School, blue light is the one to watch out for just before bedtime.